snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

 ### 💡 Support
 Support my work my marking this repo with a <b>"⭐ star"</b>

+### 📰 Generic Description
+An autonomous car (also known as a driverless car, self-driving car, and robotic car) is a vehicle that is capable of sensing its environment and navigating without human input.
+Autonomous cars combine a variety of techniques to perceive their surroundings, including radar, laser light, GPS, odometry, and computer vision.
+Advanced control systems interpret sensory information to identify appropriate navigation paths, as well as obstacles and relevant signage.

 ### 🧠 Main Credits
 This repo is whole and sole referenced from [Akshay Bahadur](https://github.com/akshaybahadur21/Autopilot/tree/master/Autopilot_V2)